michaelwknott/michaelwknott.github.io/content/pages/reading.md

 + Thomas, D., & Hunt, A. (2019).
 The Pragmatic Programmer: your journey to mastery, 20th Anniversary Edition.
 Addison-Wesley Professional.
 + Fowler, M., & Beck, K. (2018).
 Refactoring: Improving the design of existing code.
 Boston etc. Addison-Wesley.

+### Books I've Read

+A record of the books I've read.

+#### 2023
++ Sielski, L., M. (2022).
+Should you Become a Software Developer?
+A book you should read before you decide to learn to code.